muratk5n/thirdwave/en/README.md

 ---

 Condemnation rituals..
-How will that help?
+Will that help?

 Maybe Japan should have just condemned Harry Truman for his war crimes in Japan in 1945, instead of making a deal.